CarlSargunar/Umbraco-Docker/README.md

 # Setup the Database Container

+Copy the UmbData folder from Files into the Root.
+This has the data container set-up in it

-The data is in a local DB file for now - so let's MOVE the MDF files into a Docker database container and run them from in there.
+The database is in a local DB file for now - so let's MOVE the MDF files into a Docker database container and run them from in there.

 These files are Umbraco.mdf and Umbraco_log.ldf in the folder UmbDock\umbraco\Data